schwemro/Qsynth/README.md

 # ![](images/icon_48x48.png "Icon") Streamflow Generator (Qsynth)

-**Streamflow generator** synthesises an artificial streamflow time series with daily values based on an autoregressive model.
+**Streamflow generator** synthesises an artificial streamflow time series with daily values based on autoregressive modeling.
 The generation merely based on an observed streamflow time series.
 The implemented approach takes roughly a bearing described in Salas (1993)[^1]

 ## License